By Team EarPeace

 Can you prevent tinnitus?

 The best way to prevent tinnitus is to limit further damage to your hearing system.
-Using hearing protection, like EarPeace ear plugs, reduces the volume of potentially harmful sounds.
+Using hearing protection, like EarPeace earplugs for tinnitus, reduces the volume of potentially harmful sounds.
 Hearing protection is especially important if you have hobbies or an occupation that is noisy.
 Some common examples are motorcycle riding, construction, live music, and gunfire.

 A tinnitus spike is considered a period of time when tinnitus gets worse.
 This is not always related to loud noise exposure.
 It is important to realize that tinnitus can increase in volume because of certain inputs from your mind and body.
 Prolonged periods of anxiety and stress are known to increase tinnitus.
 Poor sleep can also play a harmful role and lead to increased tinnitus.
 Learning how to manage tinnitus spikes involves focusing on your overall health and wellness.